greg-js/arch-wiki-md-repo/wiki/_content/english/Bitmessage.md

 ### Attachments

 Attachments are not possible for the moment in bitmessage.
-There are two ways around it.
+There are three ways around it.
 One is to convert your files using base64 and concatenating them to the end of your bitmessage itself.

 ```
 base64 < binary.file > text.file